 In 2012 YPI acquired McLean Communications as a way of growing its media footprint within New England and diversifying the types of media businesses it owns.
-Based in Manchester, New Hampshire, McLean produces some of the state’s best-known and most-respected publications, including New Hampshire Magazine, New Hampshire Business Review, New Hampshire Home, and Parenting New Hampshire.
+Based in Manchester, New Hampshire, McLean produces some of the state’s best-known and most-respected publications, including New Hampshire Magazine, New Hampshire Business Review, and New Hampshire Home.
 McLean extends its publication brands with Web sites and many ancillary products and events.

 In 2019 YPI acquired Family Tree, the premier magazine about genealogy in the U.S. In addition to the bimonthly magazine Family Tree has a robust digital business including ecommerce and Family Tree University, its online learning platform of courses and webinars.